 Tips #15 Don’t approve additional work without risk assessment

-Sometimes, there will be new finding during the turnaround.
-Maintenance team may propose additional repair or replacement item.
+Sometimes, there will be new findings during the turnaround.
+The maintenance team may propose additional repair or replacement items.

 Tips #16 Inspect heavy equipment

-Put special attention to heavy equipment that will be used as lifting equipment.
+Put special attention on heavy equipment that will be used as lifting equipment.